U.S. Supreme Court

 The Sollami Co. v.
 Kennametal, 2:06-cv-00062 (W.D.Pa.
 2008)

 Obtained summary judgment in favor of accused infringer of patents for road milling and mining tools

 ERIC G. SOLLER is a Partner with Pietragallo Gordon Alfano Bosick & Raspanti, LLP.
 He serves as the Chair of the firms’ Commercial Litigation Practice Group and Intellectual Property Litigation Practice Group.
 Mr. Soller concentrates his practice in the areas of commercial litigation, intellectual property litigation and complex business litigation.

 Mr. Soller is a member of the Academy of Trial Lawyers of Western Pennsylvania, which is by invitation only.
 LexisNexis® Martindale-Hubbell® recognizes Mr. Soller as an AV® Preeminent™ rated attorney in Intellectual Property, Litigation and Commercial Law, the highest such rating available to any individual lawyer in both legal ability and ethical standards.
-Mr. Soller has also been selected as a Pennsylvania Super Lawyer from 2012 through 2019 in the area of Intellectual Property Litigation.
+Mr. Soller has also been recognized as a Pennsylvania Super Lawyer since 2012 in the area of Intellectual Property Litigation.